google/xls/docs_src/tutorials/intro_to_procs.md

 There's a lot to unpack here, so we'll walk through the example.

 The first part of interest is the declaration of the proc member values: the three channels.
-Procs can have "member" state, similar to class data members in software.
+These are similar to class data members in software.
 In DSLX, proc members are constant values, and are set by the output of the `config` function.
 Member values can be referred to inside the `next` function in the same way as locally-declared data.

+Next up is the `init` function, defining the initial value for the proc state.

-Next up is the `config` function itself.
-When a proc is "spawned", its given two sets of values: one set for the `config` function and one set to initialize `next` (following this example, we'll show how procs are spawned).
+Following is the `config` function itself.
+When a proc is "spawned", its given a sets of values that get passed to the `config` function (following this example, we'll show how procs are spawned).
 Inside a `config` function, any constant values can be computed, any necessary procs can be spawned, and finally member values are set by the return value.
-Member values are assigned in declaration order: the first element of the return tuple corresponds to the first-declared member, and so on.
+Member values are assigned in declaration
+order: the first element of the return tuple corresponds to the first-declared member, and so on.

 After that, we encounter `next`.
 This function serves as the real "body" of the Proc.
 The `next` function maintains and evolves the proc's recurrent state and